The Corporate Governance Review: Poland

 Compliance with the Best Practice Code is monitored by the WSE, and listed companies have certain disclosure obligations in this regard based on the comply or explain model.

 The WSE is currently working on a new version of the corporate governance rules regarding listed companies – the Best Practice of WSE Listed Companies 2021 (the draft Best Practice Code 2021).
 Public consultations in respect of the draft Best Practice Code 2021 were conducted throughout November 2020 and it is anticipated that the new regulations will come into force in 2021 (however, there are no new press releases from the WSE regarding any details of the anticipated entry into force).
 Besides standard corporate governance rules, the draft Best Practice Code 2021 focuses on, inter alia, the changes in the scope of information obligations concerning the application of corporate governance by listed companies, the rules concerning the management of the websites of the listed companies, the holding of general shareholders' meetings via electronic means of communication, and conflict of interests.

 There are separate best practice rules that apply to companies listed on New Connect, a stock exchange for smaller companies that is generally subject to less stringent rules and oversight.

-Financial institutions are also obliged to implement the current Corporate Governance Rules for Supervised Institutions issued by the Financial Supervision Authority, which have been in force since 2014.
+Financial institutions are also obliged to implement the Corporate Governance Rules for Supervised Institutions issued by the Financial Supervision Authority, which have been in force since 2014.

-In Poland, only joint-stock companies can be listed.
+Only joint-stock companies can be listed.
 The relevant regulations of the CCC provide for a mandatory two-tier board structure for joint-stock companies that consists of a management board and a supervisory board.

 i Board structure and practices